dotnet/corefx/Documentation/coding-guidelines/interop-pinvokes.md

 -----------------------------
 `GC.KeepAlive()` will ensure an object stays in scope until the KeepAlive method is hit.

 [`HandleRef`][6] allows the marshaller to keep an object alive for the duration of a P/Invoke.
-It can be used instead of `IntPtr` in method signatures.
+It can be used instead of `IntPtr` in method signatures. `SafeHandle` effectively replaces this class and should be used instead.

 [6]: https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.handleref.aspx "MSDN"